ilopushenko/miev0_matlab_interface/README.md

 - Not all messages of the original code, including those governed by the PRNT input flag, are currently displayed in the MATLAB Command window.
 - For two extreme test cases Tback and Tforw parameters differ from pre-computed values more than all other parameters in average.
 Yet, the difference is not that large and appears to be within the acceptable range.

+You are very welcome to report any issues if you encounter any.

 ## Build
 Ideally, one should be able to build the library with any MATLAB edition, as soon as you also have [supported compiler(s)](https://www.mathworks.com/support/requirements/previous-releases.html) installed in your system.
 The command ```mex mlMIEV0.F90 MIEV0.f ErrPack.f``` launched from MATLAB Command window should then do the job.